Justin Gaethje

 Justin Ray Gaethje (/ˈɡeɪdʒi/; born November 14, 1988) is an American professional mixed martial artist.
-He currently competes in the Lightweight division in the Ultimate Fighting Championship (UFC).
-He is a former Interim UFC Lightweight Champion.
-As of May 9, 2022, he is #3 in the UFC lightweight rankings.
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2011, he is a former UFC Interim Lightweight Champion and a former UFC "BMF" titleholder.
+Gaethje is the second fighter to win the BMF belt after Jorge Masvidal, winning the title at UFC 291.
+As of November 18, 2025, he is #4 in the UFC lightweight rankings.
+Gaethje formerly competed in the Lightweight division of the World Series of Fighting (WSOF), where he was the first and only WSOF Lightweight Champion.